litebulb/ProjectEdison/documents/GettingStarted.md

 ## 1.0 Introduction

-The process for notifying authorities of an emergency is standardized and dates back to the 1960s.
+The process for notifying authorities of an emergency is standardized and dates to the 1960s.
 The process for communicating into a crisis to the persons affected, however, is fragmented and not optimized.
 Project Edison, a Safe Buildings solution, is a platform designed to manage this process and a way to speak into and monitor areas during a crisis event.

+This solution accelerator provides the complete application code as well as various deployment configurations to accelerate the adoption and customization of the solution as required.

 ### 1.1 The Internet of Things

-The Internet of Things (IoT) has created a buzz in the marketplace in the recent years.
-The IOT brings with it a concept of connecting any device to the internet and other connected devices to the network.
+The Internet of Things (IoT) has created a buzz in the marketplace in recent years.
+The IoT brings with it a concept of connecting any compatible device to the internet and all connected devices to a network.

-IOT becomes a pivotal component which helps to have safer cities, homes and businesses; IOT enables both the private and public organizations to monitor facilities on a real-time basis.
+IoT becomes a pivotal component which helps to have safer cities, homes and businesses by  enabling both the private and public organizations to monitor facilities on a real-time basis.
 The IoT brings with it the secure connections of devices such as sensors, Gateway Devices to the smartphones to mention a few here.
 The combination of the connected devices would enable IoT solutions to “gather data, analyze the data and create an action” which enables to perform a task in near real time.

 ### 1.2 Overview of Smart Buildings Solution

-Project Edison provides a template for a Microsoft Azure-based system for enabling rapid response to nearby community events that might increase the danger level of persons in the nearby vicinity.
-SmartBulbs, SmartButtons, and SmartSensors are used to enable rapid notification of nearby persons regarding impending or ongoing events of interest/concern.
+The process for notifying authorities of an emergency is standardized and dates to the 1960s.
+The process for communicating into a crisis to the persons affected, however, is fragmented and not optimized.
+Project Edison, a Safe Buildings solution, is a platform designed to manage this process and a way to speak into and monitor areas during a crisis event.

+The platform allows a way to receive events from a centralized communication hub or from an Edge based gateway to alert persons in crisis.
+For example, let’s consider this simple use case of a "Smart LED lightbulb” in school classrooms.
+If an emergency has occurred at the school, triggered by sound sensors, AI/ML, or by central administration hub alerting, the system can light the bulb red.
+This will give students more time to perform their safety drill to shelter in place.
+If the emergency has happened near the school; The system lights the bulb yellow.
+This is an indicator in the room that something has happened, the persons being notified are not in immediate danger and that help is on the way.
+Parents, using a consumer app, connected to the School’s central administration hub can receive timely and secure communications from the authorities about the emergency.
+This can be expanded to multiple use cases including safe communities, safe cities, Safe work environments.

 ### 1.3 Core components